ncreep/language_perils/_posts/2015-01-08-hello-frink.markdown

 First things first, anything Frink related, including documentation and an interpreter, can be found on its [homepage](https://futureboy.us/frinkdocs/).
 Simple calculations can be run directly on the [web interface](https://futureboy.us/fsp/frink.fsp).
 Having set up a working environment (note that Frink is very frequently updated, hopefully, the code written here won't get dated too soon), we can move on to the premises of our exploratory session.

-Clarification: the author of this text is not completely out of his mind, despite evidence to the contrary.
+*<u>Clarification</u>: the author of the text below is not completely out of his mind, despite evidence to the contrary.*

 Without further ado, the premises: we'll be trying to come up with a totally scientific method of making money ("...using this one weird trick discovered by a mad scientist..."), lots and lots of shiny money.
-I'll outline the revenue generating method, and we'll use Frink to perform back-of-the-proverbial-napkin calculations to see how profitable it is (where, in our case, the "napkin" includes a computer and an internet connection).
+I'll outline the revenue-generating method, and we'll use Frink to perform back-of-the-proverbial-napkin calculations to see how profitable it is (where, in our case, the "napkin" includes a computer and an internet connection).
 There will be some code soon, bear with me.

 It's common practice to make money from currency exchange, which can be thought of as taking advantage of geography to make money.
-Looking at it from a slightly different angle, we are using some form of spatial relationships to produce money.
-Since in physics there isn't much difference between space and time, why can't we use temporal relationships to produce money?
+Looking at it from a slightly different angle, we are using some form of spatial relationships to generate profit.
+Since in physics there isn't much difference between space and time, why can't we use temporal relationships to earn money?
 "Ah", you might say, "he must mean stock trading".
 But no, that's too well-trodden a path to take, and it's not that interesting anyways.
-What I propose, is to use time travel, specifically time travel to the past, to generate money.
+What I propose is to use time travel, specifically, time travel to the past, to generate profit.
 A naive approach might include using current stock market information to make money in the past, but I don't consider it to be a viable approach, since if you're too successful you're likely to get caught and be sent to jail for insider trading or something; and that's not cool at all.
-Another method  would be to go to the past with a bunch of current dollars, and use the dollars increased buying ability in the past to import some goods into the future.
+Another method would be to go to the past with a bunch of current dollars, and use the dollars' increased buying ability in the past to import some goods into the future.
 But using money from the future might raise suspicion as well.
 So we'll use a more subtle approach.

 The method relies on the fact that prices of various goods vary differently over time.
 As a reference for historical prices, we'll use this table (adapted from [here](http://www.infoplease.com/ipa/A0873707.html), all prices are given in dollars):